prevention-icon

 • Read our blog for more advice about managing pest birds

-Roof void cleaning
+Roof cavity cleaning

 Sometimes, despite your best preventative efforts, pest birds can still find their way into your roof space.
 Not only are they noisy and messy, they bring bird mites inside as well.
 Even worse, it can be difficult to access and clean your roof space to fix the issue.